liuyuf78fk/chapi/README.md

 ```

 This will:
 - Create a dedicated system user `chapi` if it does not exist
 - Install binaries to `/usr/local/bin/`
+- Install default configuration to `/etc/chapi/`
-- Install and enable the systemd service `chapi-server.service`
+- Enable and start the `chapi-server.service`
-- Start the service immediately
+- Set proper permissions on config and key

 ### For the client only: